Jonathan2251/lbd/source/funccall.rst

   '@_Z5sum_iiiiiii'
   Illegal instruction: 4

-Since Chapter8_2/ define the LowerFormalArguments() with empty, we get the error messages as above.
+Since Chapter8_2/ define the LowerFormalArguments() with empty body, we get the error messages as above.
 Before defining LowerFormalArguments(), we have to choose how to pass arguments in function call.